Gizem-kaya/Embedded-Video-Player-GUI-with-Qt-Framework/README.md

 # LCD Video Player GUI with Qt Creator

-## The project to write a video playback interface from the memory of an existing electronic board or url.
+## The project to write a video playback interface from the memory of an existing electronic board or an URL.

 ![Screenshot_1](https://user-images.githubusercontent.com/32525636/66859290-ab9dfe80-ef93-11e9-82b5-17ac419523f1.png)